 - Let the pumpkin cobbler cool and then refrigerate it for a few hours.
 The cobbler will set up, and then you will be able to slice out a piece that resembles cake.
-Spoon a big helping of Cool Whip on top, add a few nuts, and then go to town on it.
+Spoon a big helping of Homemade Whipped Cream on top, add a few nuts, and then go to town on it.

 Honestly, I am not sure which way is my favorite way to eat this fall cobbler.
-Maybe after I’m done being crazy and start eating sugar again, I will make another pan of this Easy Pumpkin Crunch Cobbler.
+I might need to make another pan of this easy pumpkin cobbler.

 You know…for more research purposes.
 Wink, wink!

 - Pumpkin Cheesecake Brownie Pie

 - Layered Pumpkin Coffee Cake

 Connect with Inside BruCrew Life!
 Follow us on social media, so you never miss a post.